Video tribute premieres on Armed Forces Day on behalf of the people of Chorley and South Ribble

 This year another video tribute has been prepared, which airs for the first time at 1pm - Armed Forces Day - June 26, 2021.

-Stuart has been supported in the project by Chorley Council and South Ribble Borough Council.
+Stuart has been supported in the project by Chorley and South Ribble Councils.

 He says: “It has been a great privilege to work with both local authorities to produce this unique online tribute to the Armed Forces.